jbarham/django-docker-heroku-tutorial/README.md

 Please note that this is *not* a general tutorial on Django development or using Docker.
-I assume that you're familiar with Django and are at least aware of Docker, and the benefits of containerization more generally, but would benefit from seeing a simple but real-world Django application configured for development in Docker, and, as a bonus, deployment to Heroku.
+I assume that you're familiar with Django and are at least aware of Docker, and the benefits of containerization more generally, but want to learn how to configure a simple but real-world Django application for development in Docker, and, as a bonus, deployment to Heroku.

 ## Contents